ant-design/ant-design-pro-site/docs/ui-test.en-US.md

 End-to-end testing, also known as smoke testing, is used to test the process and appearance of front-end applications in a real-world browser environment, equivalent to operating application instead of manually.

-We import [puppeteer](https://github.com/googlechrome/puppeteer) as a tool for E2E testing, puppeteer is a headless Chrome tool which created by Google, it use chrome / chromium as the browser environment by default to runing your application, and provides a very semantic API for describing business logic.
+We import [puppeteer](https://github.com/googlechrome/puppeteer) as the tool of e2e testing, puppeteer is a headless Chrome tool which created by Google, it uses chrome/chromium as the browser environment by default to run your application, and provides a very semantic API for describing business logic.

 ### Write a e2e test case

-Assuming there is a demand, the user enters the wrong user name and password on the login page, and after clicking login, an error message box will appear.
+Assuming there is a demand, the user enters the wrong user name and password in the login page, and after clicking on submission, an error message box will appear.

 <img src="https://gw.alipayobjects.com/zos/rmsportal/oZeYewGOUJkmqXAPoOFC.gif" width="400" />